DigitalProductionExampleLibrary/OpenPBRShaderPlayground/README.md

 # OpenPBR Shader Playground Asset

-> [!WARNING]
+> [!IMPORTANT]
-> The OpenPBR Shader Playground asset is currently in Beta and may not be usable or imageable out of the box.
-See "Status" below.
+> While fully supported by the latest MaterialX and OpenUSD library versions, the OpenPBR Shader Playground asset may image differently from application to application as DCC and renderer adoption of OpenPBR is still a work in progress.
+See the “Status” section below.

 Created to illustrate a modern look-development approach, OpenPBR Shader Playground uses the recently released [OpenPBR Surface](https://academysoftwarefoundation.github.io/OpenPBR/), a surface shading model developed by Adobe and Autodesk that can serve as an industry standard for computer graphics.
 Designed as an über-shader, OpenPBR Surface aims to provide a material representation capable of accurately modeling the vast majority of CG materials used in practical visual effects and feature animation productions.
 OpenPBR Shader Playground utilizes configurations that highlight novel aspects of OpenPBR, such as new fuzz, metal, emission, volume, and thin-wall behaviors.